Sky’s The Limit is a nonprofit organization dedicated to providing hands-on learning opportunities for the people of and visitors to

 Just be aware that there is no running water on campus and restrooms are locked unless a docent is present.

-A volunteer docent is usually on campus on Saturdays from 10 am to 2 pm to explain our educational activities.
+A volunteer docent is usually on campus on Saturdays from 10 am to 2 pm to give tours of the Orrery (walkable model of the Solar System) and set up the Solar Scope.

 Free public star parties are on the Saturday nights when the moon is not full (or so bright that it obscures the stars).
 These sessions start about an hour after sunset and last approximately two hours.
 (Check the Calendar page for exact dates and times.)